T0mLam/Fuzzy-Trie/README.md

 ```

 ## References
+My implementation is inspired by Shang and Merrettal's paper.
+[1] <br>

 [1] H. Shang and T. H. Merrettal, "Tries for approximate string matching," in IEEE Transactions on Knowledge and Data Engineering, vol. 8, no. 4, pp. 540-547, Aug.
 1996, doi: 10.1109/69.536247.